North Star College Cup: History

-Prior to the 2013–2014 season all of the schools competed in the WCHA.
+Prior to the 2013–2014 season, all the schools competed in the WCHA.
 However, several teams realigned their conference affiliations in 2013, after Minnesota joined the Big Ten.
 St. Cloud State and the University of Minnesota Duluth joined the NCHC.
-Minnesota State and Bemidji State remain together in what has been coined the "new-look WCHA".
+Minnesota State and Bemidji State remain together in what has been coined the “new-look WCHA”.
 The tournament is meant to maintain the rivalries among the Minnesota schools from the Classic WCHA.

 The inaugural tournament was held at the Xcel Energy Center in St. Paul, Minnesota on January 24–25, 2014.
 Participating were the University of Minnesota, University of Minnesota Duluth, Minnesota State University, Mankato and St. Cloud State University.

 Trophy

-The trophy consists of Minnesota-grown red oak and birch as well as hickory wood historically used to make hockey sticks.
+The trophy consists of Minnesota-grown red oak and birch, as well as hickory wood historically used to make hockey sticks.
 Doug Johannsen of Ramsey, Minnesota crafted the cup, while Bill Durand of Anoka, Minnesota constructed the base.
 A star is used between the cup and the base and shows the tournament logo on top of the base.
 The star includes acrylic color in addition to pucks for each individual school participating in the tournament.
-Sterling Trophy Inc. designed the cup and approached Johannsen and Durand to create the trophy, and laser engraved the tournament logo onto the cup in part of the final production.
+Sterling Trophy Inc. designed the cup and approached Johannsen and Durand to create the trophy, and laser engraved the tournament logo onto the cup as part of the final production.